Patients recording consultations

 We take every effort to ensure that we develop open and trusting professional relationships with all our patients, and will support patients seeking to record information in order to promote their care and treatment.
 We recognise that legally patients are entitled to make a recording of a consultation for their private use.

 This does not, however, extend to publishing this material without agreement in publicly accessible media, such as via the internet or social media sharing platforms.
-In these circumstances, advice from the British Medical Association, our trade union and professional body, indicates that our privacy rights are engaged and that this may also amount to a breach of the Data Protection Act.
+In these circumstances, advice from the British Medical Association, our trade union and professional body, indicates that our privacy rights are engaged and that this may also amount to a breach of data protection legislation.
 It is likely therefore that we would be able to take legal action.

 I am therefore writing to politely request that this material is taken down.